-- Download the HDAS data and have it checked for completeness; - Review the schedule for the following day; - Check-in their gravimetric samples and any associated information; samples must be weighed, details entered on the hardcopy pro-forma (see Appendix F) provided (any additional information should be written down and attached to the check-in sheet and not simply passed word-of-mouth) AND entered in the excel pro-forma provided; - Check-in the instruments used, ensuring ALL electronic devices are recharged overnight and any repairs needed reported to BOTH your team leader and Xiaoling Wu (please, do not wait until the next sampling day!!); and - Ensure all electronic devices are put to recharge (GETAC, HDAS batteries, UHF radios).
+- Review the schedule for the following day; - Check-in their gravimetric samples and any associated information; samples must be weighed, details entered on the hardcopy pro-forma (see Appendix F) provided (any additional information should be written down and attached to the check-in sheet and not simply passed word-of-mouth) AND entered in the excel pro-forma provided; - Check-in the instruments used, ensuring ALL electronic devices are recharged overnight and any repairs needed reported to BOTH your team leader and Xiaoling Wu or Kiri Mason (please, do not wait until the next sampling day!!); and - Ensure all electronic devices are put to recharge (GETAC, HDAS batteries, UHF radios).

-Vegetation and roughness sampling
+On vegetation and roughness sampling days

-- Record data from field forms to electronic format. - Re-charge batteries for electronic equipment used in the field. - Save photos/files to a backup media (different folders for LAI and plot). - Oven dry leaf samples, measure dry weight, calculate the moisture content, record data in electronic form, store dry samples. - Check-in all vegetation samples and spectral data etc. information; samples must be weighed and details entered on the hard copy pro-forma provided (see Appendix F) as well as entered in the excel pro-forma provided. - Check-in roughness data.
+- Record data from field forms to electronic format. - Re-charge batteries for electronic equipment used in the field. - Save photos to a backup media (different folders for LAI photos and plot photos). - Oven dry leaf samples, measure dry weight, calculate the moisture content, record data in electronic form, store dry samples. - Check-in all vegetation samples and spectral data etc. information; samples must be weighed and details entered on the hard copy pro-forma provided (see Appendix F) as well as entered in the excel pro-forma provided. - Check-in their roughness data; must be typed in the excel pro-forma provided (hard copy pro-forma is also to be submitted).